cslarsen/eulers-totient-function/README.md

 Usage examples
 --------------

-Note that the first time you invoke `phi()` it will start calculating a given set of prime numbers (one million, by default).
-This usually takes a couple of milliseconds, but for larger sizes (e.g., a billion) it can take several seconds!
+Note that the first time you invoke `phi()` it will start calculating a all primes below a certain number (one million, by default).
+This usually takes a couple of milliseconds, but for larger limits (e.g., a billion) it can take up to several seconds!

+To invoke phi, you need to feed it an upper limit for the prime sieve.
+This number should ideally be the square root of the maximum number you will put into the phi function.
+For example, to calculate phi(100) you can do `phi<10>(100)`.

+But don't change the limit, though.
+Each time you change the limit, it will create a separate, static prime sieve.
+So just `#define` a limit and use that in your programs.

-Here's a straight-forward example:
+Here's a simple, complete example:

     #include <iostream>
     #include <inttypes.h>